Outschool

 We will deal with hard history topics such as resedential schools, internment camps (Japanese and Nazi), racism related violence, such as the Selma Voting Rights March and Tulsa Massacre.
 We will learn to think critically about these events and after reading about them from carefully selected literature, we will use them as a jumping off point for essay writing of various types.

-Students are required to read the follow books which may be purchased or acquired at the library.
+Students are required to read the follow books which may be purchased at bookstores or borrowed from the library.

 Ashes of Roses by Mary Jane Auch